OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 - VM exit
 - Dispatcher
 - Handlers
-- Register used as Virtual Stack Pointer
+- Register used as Virtual Stack Pointer (OR)
+- Register used as Virtual Instrucion Pointer (OR)
 - ...

 ---